EDUCATION OUTREACH COORDINATOR

-When he is not singing, Samuel is a voice over artist.
-His recent projects include online tutorials, spoken word for new compositions, and other freelance work.
+Samuel also uses his talents as a voice over artist.
+His recent projects include online tutorials and videos, spoken word for new compositions, and other freelance work.

 1. When did you know you wanted to sing professionally?

-I started singing as a senior in high school with a southern gospel quartet I helped found with friends in choir.
+I started singing as a senior in high school with a southern gospel quartet made up of friends from choir.
 For 5 years, we had few free weekends, performing frequently at local churches and social events.
 The fun I had while performing, the bond that was formed with my fellow singers, and the connection I made with audiences instilled in me the desire to sing for a living.
 Cantus has provided me with the most fun job I’ve ever had.

 2. If you could commission any composer for Cantus (alive or deceased) who would it be and why?

-I would love to hear what Caroline Shaw would write for 8 male voices.
+I would love to hear what Caroline Shaw would write for tenors, baritones and basses.
 Her Pulitzer Prize-winning composition for Roomful of Teeth, Partita for 8 Voices, makes me want to high five everyone in the room when I listen to it.

-3. What country would you most like to visit with Cantus and why?
+3. What country would you most like to visit as a member of Cantus?

 The countries of Scandinavia are beautiful.
 I would love to visit Sweden and Finland again, and definitely Norway!
 I would totally buy a souvenir sweater.